Electrical Accidents at Work

 Making an injury claim against your employer

 If your employer has acted in a negligent manner you may be entitled to pursue a claim for compensation against them.
-Contact one of our specialist solicitors to check if you have a valid claim in one of our free initial consultations.
+Contact one of our specialist solicitors to check if you have a valid claim with a free initial consultation.